FTSE 100 falls as UK's surprise growth fails to ease recession fears | Business

 FTSE 100 falls as UK's surprise growth fails to ease recession fears

+Meanwhile, hotter-than-expected U.S. inflation data fanned fears that the Federal Reserve might take a more aggressive stance on rate hikes, potentially tipping the world's largest economy into a recession.
+"We can now expect a 50bps hike being delivered from the BoE next month and pressure to grow on the ECB (European Central Bank) to do the same," said Stuart Cole, head macro economist at Equiti Capital.

-UK's blue-chip FTSE 100 fell more than 1% on Wednesday in a wider market selloff ahead of crucial U.S. inflation data, with a surprise growth in Britain's economy failing to assuage recession worries.
-The FTSE 100, which houses several global companies that draw a large part of their revenue in dollars, dropped 1.2% as the sterling edged higher.
+UK's blue-chip FTSE 100 fell on Wednesday after hotter-than-expected U.S. inflation data slammed global markets, while a surprise growth in Britain's economy failed to assuage recession worries.
+The FTSE 100, which houses several global companies that draw a large part of their revenue in dollars, dropped 0.7% as sterling edged higher.

-Data showed Britain's economy grew unexpectedly in May, driven by a rise in doctor appointments and demand for holidays, likely reassuring the Bank of England about its plans to keep on raising interest rates.
-"The GDP figures are likely to get worse over the coming months as pressures continue to mount on consumers and businesses," Dan Boardman-Weston, chief investment officer at BRI Wealth Management said in a note.
+Data showed Britain's economy grew unexpectedly in May, driven by a rise in doctor appointments and demand for holidays, that could reassure the Bank of England about its plans to keep on raising interest rates.
+Meanwhile, hotter-than-expected U.S. inflation data fanned fears that the Federal Reserve might take a more aggressive stance on rate hikes, potentially tipping the world's largest economy into a recession.

-"The Bank of England is already predicting the chance of a recession but feels forced to raise interest rates to avoid inflation expectations becoming entrenched."
-The wider European markets fell sharply ahead of U.S. data expected to show inflation hit a fresh 40-year high, putting pressure on the Federal Reserve to hike rates aggressively.
+"We can now expect a 50bps hike being delivered from the BoE next month and pressure to grow on the ECB (European Central Bank) to do the same," said Stuart Cole, head macro economist at Equiti Capital.
+"It puts pressure on both to be more aggressive in their attempts to bring inflation back under control, with 25bps hikes now seen as inadequate.
+Neither explicitly target the exchange rate in their policy deliberations, but they will both be aware, and likely concerned, about the inflationary consequences of a weaker pound or euro."

-The domestically focussed FTSE 250 index slipped 0.6%, with pub operator J D Wetherspoon sliding 8.2% after it warned of losses this year due to higher labor and marketing costs.
-Its shares were heading towards their lowest price since March 2020, when coronavirus pandemic fears hammered markets.
-Peers Mitchells & Butlers and Marston's slipped more than 1% each.
+The wider European markets fell sharply after U.S. inflation data and the euro dropped below parity against the dollar for the first time in almost two decades, as a hawkish Fed and growing concern about rising recession risks in the euro area continued to batter the currency.
+The domestically focussed FTSE 250 index fell 0.8%, with pub operator J D Wetherspoon sliding 8.3% after it warned of losses this year due to higher labour and marketing costs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)